rxcle/rxindi-support/v2/migration.md

 Triggers for the `SCRIPT` statement, via the `:init`, `:start` and `:end` suffix, have been removed.
 To select a data source via a script, which was possible with the `init` trigger previously, create a custom script which calls Rxindi through its extensive new API and execute that script directly instead.

-Functionality for triggering statements on `start` and `end` remain available in a different form: Auto Trigger Components.
+Functionality for triggering statements on `start` and `end` remains available in a different form: Auto Trigger Components.
 For example, instead of `${&myscript:start}`, use: `${#on:start}${&myscript}${.}`.
 The available Component triggers are: `on:start`, `on:end` and `on:after`.
 To run scripts or other statements that act upon a fully processed document (e.g. to save/export), use the `on:after` trigger, which is the closest functional equivalent to the `:end` legacy script trigger.

 ### Component Names

-Component names in Rxindi v2.0 have stricter rules, to ensure correct matching behavior and avoid blocking potential future usecases.
+Component names in Rxindi v2.0 have stricter rules, to ensure correct matching behavior and avoid blocking potential future use-cases.
 The name was (mostly) unrestricted in previous versions.
 The allowed name for a component in Rxindi v2.0 now follows the same rules that apply to an XML Element name: It must start with a letter or underscore, and can only contain letters, digits, underscores, hyphens, or dots.
-The semicolon is only allowed as a (known) prefix separator.
+The colon is only allowed as a (known) prefix separator.
 The only allowed prefixes are `fn:` and `on:`.

 ## From v1.0-v1.4